Calculate Confidence Interval in R for Normal Distribution # Confidence Interval Statistics # Assume mean of 12 # Standard deviation of 3 # Sample size of 30 # 95 percent confidence interval so tails are .925 > center <- 12 > stddev <- 3 > n <- 30 > error <- qnorm(0.975)*stddev/sqrt(n) > error 1.073

 Calculate Confidence Interval in R – t Distribution

-For experiments run with smaller sample sizes it is generally inappropriate to use the normal distribution.
-Student’s t distribution is the correct choice for this environment.
-A t confidence interval is slightly different from a normal or percentile confidence interval in R. When creating a confidence interval using a t table or t distribution, you help to eliminate some of the variability in your data by using a slightly different base distribution.
+For experiments run with small sample sizes it is generally inappropriate to use the standard normal distribution or normal approximation.
+For more accurate small sample hypothesis testing a student T distribution is the correct choice for this environment.
+A t confidence interval is slightly different from a normal or percentile approximate confidence interval in R. When creating a approximate confidence interval using a t table or student t distribution, you help to eliminate some of the variability in your data by using a slightly different base dataset binomial distribution.

 # Calculate Confidence Interval in R for t Distribution # t test confidence interval # Assume mean of 12 # Standard deviation of 3 # Sample size of 15 # 95% confidence interval so tails are .925 > center <- 12 > stddev <- 3 > n <- 30 > error <- qt(0.975, df=n-1)*stddev/sqrt(n) > error 1.661345 > lower_bound <- center - error > lower_bound 10.33866 > upper_bound <- center + error > upper_bound 13.66134

-As expected, the confidence interval widens… But why calculate a larger confidence interval?
-Larger confidence intervals increase the chances of capturing the true proportion, so you can feel more confident that you know what that true proportion is.
-These confidence interval techniques can be applied to find the confidence interval of a mean in R, calculate confidence interval from a p value, or even compute a confidence interval for variance in R.
+As expected, the confidence interval and significance level widens… But why calculate a larger confidence interval?
+Larger confidence intervals increase the chances of capturing the true proportion from the sample proportion, so you can feel more confident that you know what that true proportion is.
+These confidence interval techniques can be applied to find the exact confidence interval of a mean in R, calculate confidence interval from a p value, or even compute an exact confidence interval for variance in R from a sampling distribution.

 - Find the mean in R